the-blue-alliance/the-blue-alliance-ios/README.md

-The Blue Alliance - Rect Native
+The Blue Alliance - React Native
 ===

 React Native code used in The Blue Alliance's iOS app